Best Caribbean Beaches

 Jamaica - Best Beaches

-Jamaica's most famous beach is at Negril, a thin narrow strip in the island's calm, protected lee that extends for almost seven miles.
-It's a pretty beach and Jamaica's best, even if it is fairly narrow.
+Jamaica's most famous and best beach is at Negril, a thin narrow strip in the island's calm, protected lee that extends for almost seven miles.
+It's a pretty beach and certainly Jamaica's best, even if it is fairly narrow.
 In Montego Bay, Cornwall Beach and Doctor's Cave see the most action, while at Ocho Rios it's Turtle Beach and Mallard's Beach.
 At Port Antonio, Navy Island (actor Errol Flynn's old haunt) is an interesting stop.
 East of town is the magnificent Blue Hole, while Boston Bay 's big waves are popular with surfers.

 U.S. Virgin Islands - Best Beaches